-As previously reported, the draft of a new Postal Law went before the National People's Congress for consideration in August 2008 and was circulated for public comment.
+Nevertheless, in August 2008, the draft of a problematic new Postal Law went before the National People's Congress.
 Among other things, this draft excluded foreign suppliers from the document segment of China's domestic express delivery market.
-In addition, it indicated that the scope of the postal monopoly would be set in regulations issued by the State Council.
 At the September 2008 JCCT meeting, the United States urged China to revise the draft Postal Law to remove the discriminatory exclusion of foreign suppliers from a major segment of China's domestic express delivery market, while noting that the draft Postal Law also contains other troubling elements.
 The United States also raised its concerns in bilateral meetings with MOFCOM, the State Postal Bureau, the State Council's Legislative Affairs Office, and the National People's Congress as well as during the September 2008 convocation of the U.S.-China Symposium on Postal Reform and Express Delivery and the December 2008 transitional review before the WTO's Council for Trade in Services.
 The United States continued these efforts in 2009.
 However, the Postal Law, as approved by the National People's Congress, effective October 2009, continued to exclude foreign suppliers from the document segment of China's domestic express delivery market.
-In addition, the law generated new concerns that this exclusion would apply to certain foreign suppliers but not others.